Help!

 If I would ever find myself that much demotivated, I would love to think that I’d take a break from whatever would cause me such exhaustion… Some time away, temporarily or definitely, depending on the situation… But when I am late to an event, it would mostly be that I got caught up on some other tasks that I absolutely wanted to do before leaving.

 And last weekend, I think I finally put a finger on it!
-Well, hopefully… Anyway that’s why I decided to write this article about it.
+Well, hopefully… But in all the cases, that’s why I decided to write this article about it.

-Two or three years ago, after I was done sneaking into the office I was working at that time, I finally fell down on my chair, relieved that I hadn’t been “seen by the boss” coming in that morning.
-(I was “late-again”).
-One of the best coworkers I had the pleasure to meet on my path (I still love that girl)- and to whom I was probably a case of study, for living so close to the workplace and still managing to come late so often, -told me about that phenomenon she just found out called “time blindness”, empathically suggesting that it could be my issue.
+Two or three years ago, after I was done sneaking into the office I was working at that time, I finally fell down on my chair, relieved that I hadn’t been “seen by my supervisor” coming in that morning “late-again”.
+One of the best coworkers I had the pleasure to work with (I still love that girl), -and to whom I was probably a case of study for living so close to the office and still managing to come late so often-, told me about that phenomenon she just found out called “time blindness”, empathically suggesting that it could be my issue.
 It’s when you fail to estimate correctly how long a task might take you, and do not really see how time passes by.
 That felt somewhat relatable.
-Indeed, I tended to always have that belief that I would always have the time to do all those personal activities and chores that I’d plan to do before leaving, and that couldn’t be more miscalculated.
+Indeed, I tended to always have that belief that I would always have the time to do all those personal activities or chores that I’d plan to do before leaving, and that couldn’t be more miscalculated.

-(By the way, do y’all have a morning routine?)
+(By the way, do y’all really have a morning routine?
+Asking for a friend😬)

 Another thing that wasn’t helping (we’re still on the first side of the thought) is that my mornings aren’t alike.
 God bless the people who have a morning routine, if that really serves them!
 My only consistent thing in the morning is that I would always pray; at least, I’d say thanks to God for waking up and would recommend the day to Him.
-Other than that common part, every single morning of mine is unique and mostly depends on the night before, or on the plans ahead for the day.
+Other than that, every single morning of mine is its unique self, mostly depending on the night before, or on the plans ahead for the day.

 Some mornings, I may work out, music blasting and all, and some I may not.
 Some mornings I may cook breakfast and clean the kitchen before leaving; some others, I would be heating leftovers, and advance on a document for a while before leaving.
-In sum, when the time is up and that alarm would ring, it would often be a surprise, and that could tempt me to fly a little further in the face of that dear alarm.
-Sometimes, I would actually finish all my tasks, chores and manage to leave on time.
-Even though those mornings would unquestionably be rare exceptions… but they do happen!
-And that sweet feeling of beating the clock would feel so good that I would still want to chase after it the next day, and the day after that, and so on…
+In sum, when the time is up and that alarm to stop everything and go prepare would ring, it would often be a surprise.
+I often find myself then tempted to fly a little further in the face of that dear alarm.
+Sometimes, that would work and I would actually manage to leave on time even after cheating on my alarm.
+And of course, those times would unquestionably be rare exceptions… but they do happen!
+And that sweet feeling of beating the clock would feel so good that I would still want to try it again the next day, and the day after that, and so on…

 Back to that two-sided thought: let’s flip it!

 So on that part, I understand myself.
 Also on the back of my mind, there’s that statement “your time is your life’s currency”.
 To me, it’s quite obvious that the time you give away you can never take back.
 That’s why I hardly can do anything that I don’t have the heart to do.
-Even if I greet you and just pass, I was willing to greet you.
+Even if I greet you and just pass, I greet you heartfully, I was willing to greet you.
 When you understand that time is actually your life running, it’s hard to part your limited time on Earth between when you’re actually living your life and when you’re not.
-For instance, you can’t say, there’s my work, there’s my business, there’s my family, then there’s my life.
-Your life is still being spent in everything you partake in, regardless.
-Unless you could tell me one thing you can do that doesn’t involve your time…
+You can’t say, there’s my work time, there’s my business time, there’s my family time, then there’s my actual living time.
+Our life is still being spent in everything we partake in, regardless.
+I see everything I do as part of my whole life, since these aspects involve parts of my limited time on earth.

 I’m entitled to my time but I am also working to fairly prioritize things.
 Finding the balance is to acknowledge that right not only for ourselves, but also for the other people we may have a meeting, date, or any timely agreement with.
 We should respect their time just as much as we respect ours.